dgerosa/machinelearning4physics_bicocca_2024/pythonsetup.md

 You will have access you a desktop-like environment where you can work freely.

-- I think the virtual-machine images are erased once a year.
-So when this class is over make sure you save your work somewhere else, so you'll be able to access your codes in the future should you need hem.
+- **Important** The virtual-machine images can be erased without notice.
+So when each class is over make sure you save your work somewhere else.

 ### 2. Your own python distribution